Our planet

 Company car fleet

 We operate two car benefit schemes – one for employees who are entitled to a car benefit as part of their job role and the other is available to all employees on a salary sacrifice basis.
 Our ‘MyDrive’ salary sacrifice scheme enables employees to have access to a new low emission car, fully maintained, and provided in a tax-efficient way.
 It incentivises employees to choose electric and ultra-low emission vehicles.
-Across both car benefit schemes, we now only offer cars with a CO2 rating of less than 110g/km (2022: 120g/km) in line with our strategy to reduce our fleet CO2 emissions.
+Across both car benefit schemes, we now only offer cars with a CO2 rating of less than 110g/km (2023: 110g/km) and no diesel cars in line with our strategy to reduce our fleet CO2 emissions.

 Tackling embodied carbon